jagerber48/sciform/docs/source/options.rst

 To explicitly force :mod:`sciform` to automatically select the exponent then use the :class:`AutoExpVal` option by passing ``exp_val=AutoExpVal``.
-This is the default value in the global configuration.
+This is the default value in the global options.

 Note that the forced exponent must be consistent with the requested exponent mode.